edgeimpulse/expert-projects/accelerometer-and-activity-projects/continuous-gait-monitor-nordic-thingy53.md

 ### Classifier

-As mentioned, these parameter settings are alread using optimized values from the EON Tuner.
+As mentioned, these parameter settings are already using optimized values from the EON Tuner.

 ![16-tuned-classifier](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/16-tuned-classifier.png)